albertonietos/helsinki-traffic-prediction/README.md

 # HTML: Helsinki Traffic monitoring with Machine Learning

+The final product of our project has been deployed at [helsinki-traffic-monitoring.herokuapp.com](https://helsinki-traffic-monitoring.herokuapp.com/).
+Feel free to use it and give feedback on possible future improvements.

 ## A. TITLE: **HTML** (**H**elsinki **T**raffic monitoring with **M**achine **L**earning)

 ## B. ELEVATOR PITCH